Most people won’t need this information–unless they do and it saves their lives.

-Bears are commonly distracted by tasty berries near a trail and they can be startled when hikers appear.
-Black bears, grizzly bears–and for that matter, polar bears–all require specific knowledge on how to act.
-So knowing the difference really could be the difference between a fun day in the woods (with some sick Insta shots?!) and fines, property damage, and injury (or death) to you or the bear.
+Bears are commonly distracted by tasty berries near a trail and can be startled when hikers appear.
+Black bears, grizzly bears–and, for that matter, polar bears–all require specific knowledge on how to act.
+Knowing your bears could be the difference between a fun day in the woods, and fines, property damage, and injury (or death) to you or the bear.

 Black bears are the most common bear in the United States.
-On the east coast they’re almost all jet black but on the west coast 80% of black bears are brown (or blonde, or cinnamon).
+On the east coast, they’re almost all jet black, but on the west coast, 80% of black bears are brown (or blonde, or cinnamon).
 These brown-colored black bears may be mistaken for grizzly bears (which are confusingly called brown bears by some).
 It’s a whole thing.

 Second, size won’t help you either.
-Yes, grizzlies are often bigger, but unless you routinely weighing large animals for fun it can be difficult to accurately gauge the size of a bear in a pinch (or in the dark, or when you’re scared, or if the bear is far away).
+Yes, grizzlies are often bigger, but unless you routinely weigh large animals for fun, it can be difficult to accurately gauge the size of a bear in a pinch (or in the dark, or when you’re scared, or if the bear is far away).

-On the other hand, female grizzly bears weigh between 200-400 lbs and males weigh 300-700 lbs but can get up to 1,700lbs.
+On the other hand, female grizzly bears weigh between 200-400 lbs, and males weigh 300-700 lbs but can get up to 1,700lbs.
 You probably know people in (some of) those weight classes.
 Imagine how big they’d be on all fours.
 With hair.

 The first easy step in black bear/grizzly ID: Location, location, location.
-If you see a brown-colored bear in the United States you can be virtually 100% positive it is actually a black bear unless you’re in Idaho, Washington, Wyoming, Montana or Alaska, and even then the vast majority of Idaho, Washington and Wyoming are grizzly-free.
+If you see a brown-colored bear in the United States, you can be virtually 100% positive it is actually a black bear unless you’re in Idaho, Washington, Wyoming, Montana, or Alaska, and even then, the vast majority of Idaho, Washington and Wyoming are grizzly-free.

 Grizzlies use this big hunk of muscle for digging.
-Surprisingly to many people, grizzly bears actually evolved in the plains, where digging for roots and insects comprised a large chunk of their diet.
+Surprisingly to many people, grizzly bears evolved in the plains, where roots and insects comprised a large chunk of their diet.

 Ok.
 I know I said I’d give you two easy steps—and I did!—but below are extra clues, not always as fast and easy, that you can use if you have the time and space to safely view your bear.